 - 4-4-9.
 In the U.S., most manufacturers use the 4-4-9 method, which assumes that each gram of protein contributes 4 Calories to the caloric total, each gram of carbohydrates contributes 4 Calories, and each gram of fat contributes 9 Calories.

 - Atwater.
 The USDA SR database, in contrast, commonly uses the Atwater method.
 The Atwater method uses more precise figures based on food type when assigning Calories values per gram to protein, carbohydrate, and fat.
-Find the Atwater table here.
+View our online Atwater table to see it in action.

 - 4-4-9 adjusted for non-digestible carbohydrates and sugar alcohols.
 (Total carbohydrates less non-digestible carbs and sugar alcohols.)
 For soluble non-digestible carbohydrates, a factor of 2 Calories per gram (rather than 4) is used, and sugar alcohols use specific factors listed in No. 6 below.